DynamicQueryBuilder

 All logical operators are supported from Conditional to Bitwise.
 If you do not

-define a logical operator to a Filter
+define a logical operator to a Filter, DQB will choose AndAlso as default

 Logical Operator.